-* DJI HD Users - All pilots utilizing a DJI HD system must set the system to fixed frequency (non-hopping) mode.
-Additionally, due to the transmitting nature of the DJI goggles, DJI HD users should keep a 10' separation from other 5.8 GHz analog receivers.
+* HD Users - All pilots utilizing an HD system must set the system to fixed frequency (non-hopping) mode.
+Additionally, due to the transmitting nature of the goggles, HD users should keep a 10' separation from other 5.8 GHz analog receivers.

 * Do NOT turn on or power up any video transmitter without being in possession of the corresponding video frequency badge or chair.

 * When it is your turn and you're ready to power up, turn on your video receiver first and verify that there is not a signal already present on that frequency.
 If the receiver is getting static and you're ready to power up your video transmitter, call out your frequency.
 LOUDLY.
 Wait a second and listen to make certain that no one else is currently running that frequency.
 Yes, it's your time with the tag, but sometimes people make mistakes.
 After you turn on your video transmitter, take another moment and listen for the sound of screaming and/or anguish.
 If you hear that, power down immediately!
 You may be in the right, but it still sucks to crash another pilot because you turned on.

 * Do not power up right next to another pilot's ground station antenna.
 Even on a different frequency, you may interfere with their video.

 * No boosters or megawatt transmitters.
 This is a group meet.
 It's a time to chase other pilots around the field in tandem, fly through the race gates, show off for the spectators, and just generally have fun!
 It's not the time to attempt a new personal altitude or distance record.
 We'll be flying with managed time slots, so you won't be able to make long distance treks anyway.
 Play nice with your fellow pilots and leave the super high power gear behind.